skewballfox/Ankimation/README.md

 # Ankimation

-an anki automation starter pack
+an anki automation starter pack.

 ## Dependencies (so far)